-Truck traffic, speeding vehicles, truck noise and lack of pedestrian safety are all concerns that have a negative impact on the quality of life in Wilmington.
-The Town realizes that a number of businesses are dependent on traffic along VT 9 and 100 and as the number of curb cuts or driveways increases, so does the rate of accidents.
+Truck traffic, speeding vehicles, truck noise, and lack of pedestrian safety are all concerns that have a negative impact on the quality of life in Wilmington.
+The Town realizes that a number of businesses are dependent on traffic along VT 9 and 100.
+At the same time, the town realizes that as the number of curb cuts or driveways increases, so does the rate of accidents.

 Access management is a process for controlling access to roadways such that the function and safety of the transportation system is preserved while reasonable access is provided for the development of land.
 Developing access management guidelines, such as limiting number and width of curb cuts, could improve safety conditions along VT 9 and 100.
-Guidelines of this nature would promote desirable land use patterns, reduce traffic congestion and improve pedestrian safety.
+Guidelines of this nature would promote desirable land use patterns, reduce traffic congestion, and improve pedestrian safety.